Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Chen requested either a substantial price reduction or for Gonzalez to cover the repair costs.
 Gonzalez, insisting she was unaware of the problems and had relied on previous inspections, refused.
 Escrow was set to close on October 15, but Chen withheld funds and initiated arbitration per their contract’s dispute resolution clause.

-The case was assigned to Arbitrator Linda Matthews, a retired Superior Court judge with years of experience in real estate arbitration in Fresno County.
+The case was assigned to Arbitrator the claimant, a retired Superior Court judge with years of experience in real estate arbitration in Fresno County.
 Over the next two months, Matthews heard testimony from the parties, examined inspection reports, and reviewed relevant case law.
 Both sides brought expert witnesses: Chen’s engineer detailed the foundation cracks and risk of further damage, while Gonzalez’s expert argued the issues were minor cosmetic concerns.

 The Arbitration War

 The arbitration sessions grew heated as both sides dug in.
-Gonzalez asserted Chen was attempting to “renegotiate the deal” after agreeing to purchase “as-is.”
+Gonzalez asserted Chen was attempting to renegotiate the deal” after agreeing to purchase “as-is.”
 Chen countered that full disclosure was legally required and that the undisclosed foundation damage materially affected the property’s value and safety.

 Throughout November and early December, written briefs and counter-briefs flew back and forth.
 Gonzalez insisted that she acted in good faith based on the inspector’s report from two years prior and a recent seller’s disclosure update by her agent.
 Chen maintained the risk was considerable and disclosure was mandatory.